Call for Papers

 Deadline for Proposals

-The deadline for the submission of proposals is 11 May, 2018.
+The deadline for the submission of proposals has been extended until 1 June, 2018.

 Notifications of acceptance will be sent out before the end of August 2018.
 In a few cases participants may require an earlier acceptance date in order to secure funding.
 We will try to accommodate such requests if they are made with appropriate documentation.